markusthilo/FallbackImager/README.md

 ```
 $ python.exe FallbackImager.py
 ```
-On Linux based Systems run from the terminal (as root using sudo -E):
+On Linux based Systems run from the terminal:
 ```
-$ ./fallbackimager-root.sh
+$ ./fallbackimager.sh
 ```
 Shure, you can run directly with *python* or *python3*:
 ```